Latvia Postpones B2B e-Invoicing Mandate to 2028

 e-Invoicing Timeline

-- January 1, 2027 (to be confirmed): The mandate will be expanded to cover B2B (Business to Business) transactions.
+- January 1, 2028: The mandate will be expanded to cover B2B (Business to Business) transactions.

 The submission of electronic invoice data to the State Revenue Service (SRS) will become mandatory.
 The SRS will collect this data through a centralized portal from both public sector suppliers and taxpayers.